Welcome to: James Russell Publishing

 Regarding my Vacation Home near Reno, Nevada

-Pellet Stove Businesses - click here to read an in-depth article on what to watch out for before you buy.
-Don't buy any pellet stove in Reno or Carson City, Nevada or you will be sorry.
+2. Pellet Stove Businesses - click here to read an in-depth article on what to watch out for before you buy.
+Don't buy any pellet stove unless you have researched the company and dealer and read customer complaints on their websites.

-Comstock Hearth & Home (Comstock Energy) in Carson City, Nevada - I had to take the company to court on a false advertising issue.
+4. Comstock Hearth & Home (Comstock Energy) in Carson City, Nevada - I had to take the company to court on a false advertising issue.
 I won a judgment against them in 2008.
 The company fought me all the way to court until a judge had to hand down a verdict in my favor.
 My advice?
 Go elsewhere to shop.
-It was not an enjoyable experience doing business with this business!
-And don't believe any brochures making promises they hand to you.
-I did and I had to go to court to get the matter rectified.
 Click here to read free helpful advice on how to buy a pellet stove.

-Handyman Connection - This Nevada business has handyman available to fix things on and around your home, but they charge a $40 fee just for them to come to your residence to give you a price quote.
+6. Handyman Connection - This Nevada business has handyman available to fix things on and around your home, but they charge a $40 fee just for them to come to your residence to give you a price quote.
 If they quote high and you don't like it, they keep your $40.
 This is a bad deal for the consumer!
-I strongly suggest you find another handyman service as they are listed in the Yellow Pages and they don't charge up-front fees.
-Needless to say, I didn't bother using the Handyman Connection to perform work on my home!

 National Businesses To Avoid